-We collaborate with government entities and philanthropy, as well as with the local business community, to jointly overcome structural barriers for data usage, Promoting access to statistic and administrative data, developing agile data tools and increasing the resources available to this fast growing field.
+Nova works with government agencies, nonprofits, and municipalities to develop data strategies for social services and to facilitate data-driven planning and decision making.
+We collaborate with government authorities and philanthropy to jointly overcome structural barriers to data usage, promote access to administrative data, develop agile data tools, and increase the resources available to this fast-growing field.

 Dr. Nitza (Kleiner) Kassir

 Dr. Nitza (Kleiner) Kassir serves as Deputy to the Chairman of the Haredi Institute for Public Affairs and is a researcher in the fields of economics, employment and welfare.
 Dr. Kassir established and managed the Labour Market and Welfare Policy Units at the Bank of Israel, takes part in assessment programmes for various policy tools such as the "employment benefit" ("negative income tax") and is a member of various consulting committees – for the Israeli Central Bureau of Statistics, the Jerusalem Institute and the Institute for Law and Philanthropy at the Hebrew University, among others.
 Nitza volunteered for many years as mentor for social organisations via Nova, alongside with consulting to government offices at the "Programme for Social Economists" and other social enterprises.

 DYaron Neudorfer is founder and CEO of Social Finance Israel, the first financial institution in Israel to issue Social Impact Bonds.